Panzer1119/ansible-role-docker-setup/README.md

 # Ansible Role: Docker Setup

-This Ansible role installs and configures Docker with optional ZFS and logging configurations.
+This Ansible role installs and configures Docker with optional ZFS storage driver and logging configurations.
+And it can also install the ZFS volume plugin and Sanoid for ZFS snapshots.

 ## Installation